dwarvesf/research/breakdown/zen-mcp-deep-dive.md

         file_ratio, history_ratio = 0.4, 0.4
 ```

-**Real Examples**: O3 gets 36K for files, 60K for history.
+**Examples**: O3 gets 36K for files, 60K for history.
 Gemini gets 320K for files, 320K for history.

-### Trick 5: Provider Priority Cascade
+### Trick 5: Provider priority cascade

-**The Challenge**: Not all AI providers are equal in performance and cost.
+**The challenge**: Not all AI providers are equal in performance and cost.

-**The Solution**: Route through a performance-optimized priority order:
+**The solution**: Route through a performance-optimized priority order:

 ```python
 PROVIDER_PRIORITY_ORDER = [